 - Social integration and the challenge of urban typologies and heritage

-- Liveability and the global challenge of fast-paced cities
+- Livability and the challenge of a high-speed and global cities

 - Socio-Ecological habitats and the challenge of densification